Major Work Activity B – Performs fabrication

 blank pieces are labelled with forming information according to drawing and dimensions |

-- forming information includes: layout and assembly of pieces, braking lines, seams, allowances, joints, gauges
+- forming information: layout and assembly of pieces, braking lines, seams, allowances, joints, gauges

 Knowledge